powdahound/reflex/README.md

+**This is currently just an experimental project for messing around with stats stuff.**

 Reflex is a system which allows you to monitor live applications without parsing logs or counting values in your code.
-Reflex clients send UDP packets to a central server which aggregates the data and sends it to [Collectd][cd] every minute.
-My hope is that this support is added to Collectd's [UnixSock][us] plugin [in the future][ei].
+Reflex clients (your apps) send UDP packets to a Reflex service which rolls up the data and sends it to other services every minute.

+Currently, Reflex sends data to [Collectd][cd] for graphing and [Redis][rd] for storage (so accurate counts can be fetched).

+[In the future][ei], I'd like Collectd's [UnixSock][us] plugin to accept packets directly so an intermediate service like this wouldn't be needed.

-It was inspired by [Flickr-StatsD][fsd] which is [explained here][fct].
+Reflex was originally inspired by [Flickr-StatsD][fsd] which is [explained here][fct].

   [fct]: http://code.flickr.com/blog/2008/10/27/counting-timing/
   [fsd]: http://code.flickr.com/trac/browser/trunk/Flickr-StatsD